Do you or your child have the following symptoms?

 At its mild stage, seasonal allergy can be easily controllable by avoiding common pollen sources, such as grass mowing and conventional antihistamines.
 On the other hand, moderate to severe seasonal allergies can be miserable, interfering with normally enjoyable outdoor activities and interrupting proper sleep patterns.
 This can lead to fatigue and poor concentration with a falloff in school and work performance.

 The allergist helps by detailed history, physical examination and allergy skin scratch test.
 When symptoms are worse at only certain times of the year (seasonal allergic rhinitis) they are most likely due to pollens or outdoor molds.
 As a broad generalization, grasses are a problem in the spring and summer, trees during late winter and spring, molds during late summer, and weeds in the fall.
 However, these facts do not always apply to Idaho because of our unique weather conditions.

-Allergy testing to determine the "triggers."
+Allergy testing to determine the "triggers"

+Not sure what is causing your allergies?
+Take the Allergy Skin Test to find out!
 Following the detailed history and physical examination, skin scratch tests will be ordered when necessary.
 The test consists of introducing small amounts of the suspected allergens into the skin, using a plastic needle dipped in the allergen “extract”.
 The results are available in 15-20 minutes.
 This allows us to identify what causes your symptoms.